Not sure what to do in Warsaw in one day? Worry not.

 Located on the former site of the Warsaw Ghetto, the POLIN Museum of the History of Polish Jews is an excellent place to learn about the horrific events of the Polish Jews.
 This newly-open museum features a postmodern architectural facade and looks impressive on the outside and reminded us of the World War II Museum in Gdansk.

-Where To Stay In Warsaw To Maximize Your 24 Hours
+Where To Stay In Warsaw If You’ve 24 Hours In Warsaw

 Similar to Krakow, most of the attractions in Warsaw are located in the historic center.
 Therefore, deciding where to stay in Warsaw is as easy as deciding where to stay in Krakow.

 Staying in Warsaw Old Town is a no-brainer when you visit, especially if you only have 24 hours in Warsaw.

 Here are some of our recommended accommodations in Warsaw:

 Best Hostel In Warsaw – Safestay Warsaw (Dream Hostel)

 Safestay Warsaw (also known as Dream Hostel when we stayed) is one of the best hostels in Warsaw.
 Each dormitory room features comfortable bunk beds equipped with your own personal light, plug, and curtain.
 The soft mattress and cozy duvet will ensure you a perfect night’s rest.